-- Provision of victims' rights; - Information on the criminal justice process and the investigation process; - Notification of investigation case status; - Accompaniment to court proceedings and interviews or meetings with agents; - Information about, and assistance with, victim compensation and/or restitution claims; - Referrals to community resources to address victims' needs in the aftermath of crime.
+- Information on the criminal justice process, as well as the investigation process; - Notification of investigation case status; - Accompaniment to court proceedings and interviews or meetings with investigators; - Information about, and assistance with, victim compensation and/or restitution claims; - Referrals to community resources to address victims' needs in the aftermath of crime.

 Be sure to keep your address and phone number up-to-date with the Office of Victim Services to ensure continued notification.
+Arizona Constitution, Article 2, Section 2.1.